Prince Arisugawa Takehito: Naval and diplomatic career

 In 1874, on orders from Emperor Meiji, Arisugawa enrolled in the Imperial Japanese Naval Academy.
 In 1877, despite his youth, he was sent as an observer to the Satsuma Rebellion, to observe the devastation first hand, and landed in Kagoshima shortly after it was secured by Imperial forces.

 In 1879, Arisugawa was sent as a military attaché to Great Britain and embarked upon HMS Iron Duke, the flagship of Britain's Royal Navy in the Far East, for further training.
 He served in the Channel Squadron for a year before returning to Japan as an ensign.

 In 1880, shortly after his wedding, Arisugawa was again sent to England, this time as a cadet at the Royal Naval College, Greenwich.
 He returned to Japan in June 1883.
 Arisugawa and Maeda Yasuko, his wife made an extensive tour of Europe and America in 1889.

 Arisugawa’s first naval command was that of the corvette Katsuragi in early 1890, and his next was the cruiser Takao later that year.

 In 1891, Arisugawa was assigned to the escort of Russian Crown Prince Nikolai (later Tsar Nicholas II) during his tour of Japan.
 However, while he was in the Prince's charge Nikolai was wounded in an assassination attempt, called the Otsu Scandal, which led to a considerable worsening of diplomatic relations between Japan and Russia.

 In 1892, Arisugawa was posted as captain of the cruiser Chiyoda.
 He succeeded to the Arisugawa-no-miya title upon the death of his half-brother, Prince Arisugawa Taruhito, on January 15, 1895.

 During the First Sino-Japanese War (1894–95), Arisugawa commanded the cruiser Matsushima and subsequently the cruiser Hashidate in combat.
 He attained the rank of rear admiral on November 11, 1896.
 In 1896, he travelled to England again to represent Emperor Meiji at the Diamond Jubilee celebrations for Queen Victoria.

 Arisugawa advanced to the rank of vice admiral on September 26, 1899.

-King Edward VII appointed Arisugawa an Honorary Knight Grand Cross in the civil division of the Most Honorable Order of the Bath (GCB) in the November 1902 Birthday Honours list published on the British King′s birthday.
+King Edward VII appointed Arisugawa an Honorary Knight Grand Cross in the civil division of the Most Honourable Order of the Bath (GCB) in the November 1902 Birthday Honours list published on the British King′s birthday.

 Promoted to full admiral on June 28, 1905, Meiji appointed the prince a member of the Order of the Golden Kite (3rd Class) for his service during the Russo-Japanese War.
 He visited Europe again in 1905, when he and his wife represented the Emperor at the wedding of the German Crown Prince Wilhelm (1882–1951) to Duchess Cecile of Mecklenburg-Schwerin.
 They visited Great Britain again on their way back to Japan.